 Best Affordable Neighborhoods in Asheville, NC

-Some of the cheapest neighborhoods in Asheville are Ascot Point Village, Woodfin, and Leicester Village.
+Some of the cheapest neighborhoods in Asheville are Ascot Point Village, Leicester Village, and Reserve at Asheville.
 These neighborhoods offer some of the lowest rent prices in Asheville, making them ideal for renters on a budget.
-As of November 19, 2025, the average rent in Asheville is $1,462, which is 4.3% lower than last year.
+As of January 4, 2026, the average rent in Asheville is $1,469, which is 3.5% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Ascot Point Village